Jo Williams (MSc, DipCAB, APDT UK) Clinical Animal Behaviourist

 Training with Scallywags School for Dogs provided me with this.
 Starting as a class room assistant and progressing on to take my own classes and behavioural cases.
 I have also worked with The Blue Cross re-homing centre, working with their rescue dogs looking for new homes.

 I became a full member of the APDT (Association of Pet Dog Trainers) in 2007 because I believe that dog trainers should work to a code of practice and only use ‘Kind, Fair and Effective’ training.
 I had to pass a written exam, was assessed carrying out a training class, and have been interviewed by a panel of assessors before being accepted as a full member.
+I am an accredited Instructor with Canine Hoopers UK and Scentwork UK.

 I do not use any invasive, coercive or punitive equipment or methods.
 Training must be fun for the dog and owner.
 Building a good, positive relationship is the most effective way you can have a happy and contented dog.